A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Introduction

-In contrast to the aforementioned methods, this paper presents a novel, sparsity-inducing stochastic gradient-free algorithm (SI-SGF), which can effectively reduce the query complexity in terms of dimension $d$, even when none of the aforementioned assumptions, i.e., sparse gradient, compressible gradient, or additive randomness, is in presence.
-Imposed instead in this work is the more common and easier verifiable assumption on the (approximate) sparsity level of the optimal solution $\xbf^*$.
-More specifically, our main result Theorem \ref{main theorem} only requires an approximate sparsity assumption that the constant $R$ in Assumption \ref{bounded} should be small.
-Under this condition, we prove that the SI-SGF can yield a dimension-insensitive query complexity even if the optimal solution is dense.
-A much better query complexity result can be achieved if we further assume that $\xbf^*$ is sparse (see Assumption \ref{sparsity assumption} of Section \ref{sec: strongly convex} for a more formal statement) and that the objective function of \eqref{SP problem} is strongly convex.
-Table \ref{table one} below provides a detailed comparison between our results and several baseline query complexities in the literature.
-Though the complexity rates by \cite{wang2018stochastic,cai2020zeroth,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips} can be more appealing than our results, it is unknown thus far whether the same results can be achieved in more general settings, e.g., when gradient may not be everywhere sparse, nor everywhere compressible.
-Beyond those conditions, our SI-SGF is probably the first algorithm that provably achieves dimension-insensitive query complexities.
+In contrast to the aforementioned methods, this paper presents a novel, sparsity-inducing stochastic gradient-free (SI-SGF) algorithm, which can effectively reduce the query complexity in terms of the dependence on the dimension $d$, even when most of the aforementioned assumptions, i.e., sparse gradient, compressible gradient, or additive randomness, are absent.
+Imposed instead in this work is the more common and more easily verifiable assumption on the (weak) sparsity level of the optimal solution $\xbf^*$.
+More specifically, our main result in Theorem \ref{main theorem} only requires a weak sparsity assumption as in Assumption \ref{bounded}, which holds even if $\xbf^*$ is dense.
+When $R$ therein is dimension-independent, we prove that the SI-SGF can yield a dimension-free (up to a logarithmic term) query complexity.
+A significant acceleration is further achieved when $\xbf^*$ is sparse (as in Assumption \ref{sparsity assumption}) and the objective function of \eqref{SP problem} is strongly convex (as in Assumption \ref{strongly convex assumption}).
 Table \ref{table one} summarizes the complexity results and assumptions for the proposed SI-SGF and several important alternatives.
+Although the complexity rates by \cite{cai2020zeroth,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips} can be more appealing than ours in terms of the desired accuracy $\epsilon$, the proposed SI-SGF is perhaps the first algorithm that can be shown to achieve dimension-insensitive query complexities, when gradient is neither sparse nor compressible.

+Note that our results do not contradict with the lower performance bounds by \cite{duchi2015optimal} (in Propositions 1 and 2 therein) for a convex ZOO.
+While these lower bounds are tight when the domain is an $\ell_2$-ball, the problem of interest under Assumption \ref{bounded} concerns a special case of their results; that is, when the domain is an $\ell_1$-ball.
+In our case, the lower performance bounds by \cite{duchi2015optimal} actually becomes ``0''.
+Furthermore, our research is focused on making use of some special and important problem structures in accelerating S-ZOO.
+Exploiting special problem structures to outperform the worst-case theoretical lower bounds is fairly common in the optimization literature (e.g., in \cite{nesterov2005smooth}).
+Although we hypothesize that our complexity results are optimal under our setting, we leave the investigation of this hypothesis for future research.